What is enjambment? Here’s a quick and simple definition:

 That looks on tempests and is never shaken;

 It is the star to every wandering bark,

 Whose worth's unknown, although his height be taken.

 Here are the first two stanzas of Anne Carson's long poem "The Glass Essay."
-The lack of punctuation at the end of the first stanza provides an example of an enjambed stanza.
+The continuation of the sentence from the end of the first stanza into the beginning of the second stanza is an example of an enjambed stanza.
 The second line of the first stanza and the first line of the second stanza are also enjambed.

 I can hear little clicks inside my dream.

 In this poem by ee cummings, whose poems were known for their eccentric punctuation, a majority of the lines are enjambed, a few are end-stopped, and some lines are open to interpretation.
 The excerpt below is of the first two stanzas of the poem.